 That’s what you have left for food and anything else.

 Figure out how much to spend on your groceries that week.
-Get the cash out for that amount.
-This is a key step, but one that seems silly to many.
+Then, get the cash out for that amount.
+This is a crucial step, but one that seems silly to many.

-When you are holding the cash in your hand while you make your grocery list, all of a sudden you are starting to think about every item you’re adding.
+When you are holding the cash in your hand while you make your grocery list, you are suddenly starting to think about every item you’re adding.

 For the Over Achievers